hoang-tn-nguyen/Evolutionary-Strategies/README.md

 - Compute gradients w.r.t. mean and standard deviation (the original paper used a constant standard deviation)
 - Import/Export parameters to working models

-*Note: ES is very sensitive to hyper-parameters such as mean, standard deviation, and learning rate.*
+*Note: ES is very sensitive to hyper-parameters such as population size, mean, standard deviation, and learning rate.*